Mellon Mays Undergraduate Fellowship

 Junior Year

 Fellows will continue to develop their research ideas with the guidance of the faculty mentor.
-Fellows also participate in the weekly dinner meetings.
+Fellows also participate in the weekly lunch meetings.
 These weekly meetings will include:

 • Presentations of student research at various stages of development